DPotoyan/Chem324/_build/LEC4-Chem324.md

 - Electromagnetic waves (light) – this is the only kind of wave which does not require a medium!
 EM waves can travel in vacuum.
 In a sense, an EM wave "rolls out its own carpet” hence creating its own medium as it moves forward.
 - Finally there are also gravitational waves traveling through spacetime.
 See this [video](https://www.youtube.com/watch?v=xj6vV3T4ok8).

-## Classification of waves: Transverse vs Longitudinal
+## Classification of waves by orientation: Transverse vs Longitudinal

 ![](https://media.giphy.com/media/og52So0BUmZVe/giphy.gif)

-## Classification of waves: Standing vs Traveling
+## Classification of waves by appearance: Standing vs Traveling

+- Traveling waves move with respect to fixed reference frame.

+- Standing waves move in place.

 ## Describing waves mathematically part 1: functional form for a generic wave.